dynastyprocess/apps-rankings/README.md

 > - IF session_id THEN show bar plot with x = Z, y = player of top five and bottom five (and allow filtering for specific players) [Done!]
 > - Sticky headers in table - scrollY?
 [Not Implemented]
 > - Data automatic updater - check why cron did not run

-- About box or tab for section [inputs, drag/drop overlay]?
+> - Ranking ID - stretch full horizontal
-  - Z score
+> - About box or tab for section [inputs, drag/drop overlay]?
-- Ranking ID - stretch full horizontal
+>   - Z score